fivetran/dbt_github/README.md

 | [github__weekly_metrics](https://fivetran.github.io/dbt_github/#!/model/model.github.github__weekly_metrics)    | Each record represents a single week and repository, enriched with metrics about PRs and issues that were created and closed during that period.                             |
 | [github__monthly_metrics](https://fivetran.github.io/dbt_github/#!/model/model.github.github__monthly_metrics)   | Each record represents a single month and repository, enriched with metrics about PRs and issues that were created and closed during that period.                            |
 | [github__quarterly_metrics](https://fivetran.github.io/dbt_github/#!/model/model.github.github__quarterly_metrics) | Each record represents a single quarter and repository, enriched with metrics about PRs and issues that were created and closed during that period.                          |
+### Materialized Models
+Each Quickstart transformation job run materializes 34 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Github connector syncing data into your destination.
+- At least one Fivetran Github connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 #### Databricks Dispatch Configuration